-Generally and unsurprisingly, provider-specific orchestration tools offer more of a plug-and-play service with their own containers and synergise better with other the services from that provider, whereas open-source tools offer broader scope given a little extra expertise investment.
+Generally and unsurprisingly, provider-specific orchestration tools offer more of a plug-and-play service with their own containers and synergise better with other the services from that provider, whereas open-source tools offer broader scope but require a little extra expertise investment.

-Kubernetes in particular can be thought of as far more than a container orchestration tool, with really quite impressive extra features such as ‘auto-healing’, in which Kubernetes sends out ‘health probes’ and then shuts down and replaces faulty containers according to a user-defined protocol, auto-scaling and other such HAL-like acts of mechanical Godliness.
+Kubernetes in particular is far more than a container orchestration tool, with really quite impressive extra features such as ‘auto-healing’, in which Kubernetes sends out ‘health probes’ and then shuts down and replaces faulty containers according to a user-defined protocol, auto-scaling and other such HAL-like acts of mechanical godliness.

 - Containers are like VMs, in that both are forms of virtualisation designed to make better use of server space and contain applications.

 - However, containers share their host’s OS, making them lighter to transport and reproduce – which means they have a higher affinity for some industry culture and tech trends.

 - Containers aren’t preferable to VMs in every situation, as in some cases multiple having a virtual OS allows for more flexibility, and it’s what many devs will be used to.